awsdocs/aws-cdk-guide/v2/permissions.md

 # Permissions<a name="permissions"></a>

-The AWS Construct Library uses a few common, widely\-implemented idioms to manage access and permissions\.
+The AWS Construct Library uses a few common, widely implemented idioms to manage access and permissions\.
 The IAM module provides you with the tools you need to use these idioms\.

 ## Principals<a name="permissions_principals"></a>

 An IAM principal is an authenticated AWS entity representing a user, service, or application that can call AWS APIs\.
 The AWS Construct Library supports specifying principals in several flexible ways to grant them access your AWS resources\.

 In security contexts, the term "principal" refers specifically to authenticated entities such as users\.
 Objects like groups and roles do not *represent* users \(and other authenticated entities\) but rather *identify* them indirectly for the purpose of granting permissions\.

-For example, if you create an IAM group, you can grant the group \(i\.e\. its members\) write access to a Amazon RDS table, but the group itself is not a principal since it does not represent a single entity \(also, you cannot log in to a group\)\.
+For example, if you create an IAM group, you can grant the group \(and thus its members\) write access to an Amazon RDS table\.
+However, the group itself is not a principal because it doesn't represent a single entity \(also, you cannot log in to a group\)\.

 In the CDK's IAM library, classes that directly or indirectly identify principals implement the [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.IPrincipal.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.IPrincipal.html) interface, allowing these objects to be used interchangeably in access policies\.
 However, not all of them are principals in the security sense\.
 These objects include: